 4 Minute Read

-Firstly, plant-based ingredients are generally better absorbed back into our surroundings after use, breaking down into non-toxic compounds making them more planet-friendly.
+Plant-based ingredients are generally better absorbed back into our surroundings after use, breaking down into non-toxic compounds making them more planet-friendly.
 And typically the production of these uses less energy and avoids environmental impact.
 For example, the AHAs in our gorgeous Luminous Glow Cleanser are from fruit acids rather than milk sugars which, when traced back to their animal origins, contribute to greenhouse gases.

-And if you needed more persuasion, as a rule of thumb, plant based oils vs mineral oils are more easily available to the skin.
-Unlike synthetic mineral oils or animal-derived hydrating ingredients, they don’t block the pores and lead to breakouts.
-Our EZ Rubus ID®, a proprietary ingredient developed by KELSEY and world-leading chemists, and the key ingredient in our Full Bloom Concentrate, contains an exceptionally high dose of omega 3 and 6 fatty acids, plus proactive vitamin E and alpha-linoleic acid.
+Even better, plant based oils vs mineral oils are more easily available to the skin.
+Unlike synthetic mineral oils or animal-Derived hydrating ingredients, they don’t block the pores and lead to breakouts.
+Our EZ Rubus ID®, a proprietary ingredient developed by KELSEY and world-leading chemists, and the key ingredient in our Full Bloom concentrate, contains an exceptionally high dose of omega 3 and 6 fatty acids, plus proactive Vitamin E and alpha-linoleic acid.
 Also shown to have mild UVB absorbent properties, it’s the ally your skin has always needed.